 Islamic Cairo, also known as Medieval Cairo, is home to the region’s most historically significant mosques and Islamic monument, but it has even more to offer.
+You can visit this mosque in comfort and style with one of our classic Cairo tour packages.

 A Brief History of Islamic Cairo